tianyufan-econ/tianyufan-econ.github.io/_pages/about.md

   - /about.html
 ---

 I am Tianyu, a Ph.D. candidate in economics at Yale University.
-My research studies the distributional consequences of international trade, economic development, and economic growth.
+My research studies the distributional consequences of international trade, economic development, and growth.

 Contact me at <span style="color: darkorange;">tianyu.fan@yale.edu</span>.